 We had not really planned much before arriving in Melbourne, except the first 2 hotel nights and the rental of a "budget" van at Traveler Autobarn.
 40 days of road trip!
 Apart from that, we had read some recommendations and installed some mandatories smartphone apps for a trip like this one!

 This country is so big and we have driven so much and seen so much that we will not tell our trip day by day.
 This article is structured a bit differently from the previous ones.

 We spent 41 days in Australia as you can see on the itinerary below and it was kind of a road trip !

-We had planned to follow the East Coast and we sticked to that plan!
-We have almost followed the A1, the first road of the country all along, its name changes as miles flies or when crossing state border : Princess Highway, Bruce Highway, Captain Cook Highway, but this is still the A1.
-A small detour of 450km, (a detour at the size of the country) at the beginning of the route to get to the Great Ocean Road, a Must-see, west of Melbourne, otherwise we followed Cairns along the sea.
-Below some highlights during our road trip in van
+We planned to follow the east coast and we stayed there!
+We have almost followed the A1, the first road in the country all along, its name changes as the miles or the change of state: Princess Highway, Bruce Highway, Captain Cook Highway, but this is the A1.
+A small detour from 450km, (the size of the country) at the beginning of the route to make the Great Ocean Road, a Must-see, west of Melbourne, otherwise Cairns direction following the sea.
+Below some steps that punctuated our road trip in Van

 - Melbourne - 2 days

 - Wilson Promontory National Park - 1 day